The Discovery Interview Questions That Actually Get Honest Answers

 Rob Fitzpatrick's "Mom Test" captures the core insight: ask questions so good that even your mom couldn't lie to you.
 The key is to ask about specific past behavior, not hypothetical future actions.

+Bad: "Would you pay for a solution to this problem?"
 Good: "Tell me about the last time you tried to solve this problem.
 What did you do?"

+Bad: "Do you think this is important?"
 Good: "Where does this rank in the problems you're actively trying to solve right now?"

 Questions That Work